 letter.
 Include an electronic version of these publications where possible.
-For questions and to submit your nomination packet, please contact Glori Rosenson at firstname.lastname@example.org.
+Nominations are now closed.
+For questions, please contact Glori Rosenson at email@example.com.

 | || |

 Innovation was Rudolf Jaenisch, MD, a leader in biomedical sciences for more than three decades.
 Dr. Jaenisch is a